jm24travelz/GET/README.md

 **1.Implementation of Multiple Servo Motors**

-Initially we intended to only use 2 servo motors to simulate 4 actions, however through the programming and consultation Dennis, we realized that having a separate motor for each process would allow easier troubleshoot in case of problems while providing us a smoother, cleaner flow in the programming code.
+<p align="justify">Initially we intended to only use 2 servo motors to simulate 4 actions, however through the programming and consultation Dennis, we realized that having a separate motor for each process would allow easier troubleshoot in case of problems while providing us a smoother, cleaner flow in the programming code.
-Hence, we decided to use 3 separate servo motors to indicate the different processes.(Water, Soap, Scrubbing)
+Hence, we decided to use 3 separate servo motors to indicate the different processes.(Water, Soap, Scrubbing) </p>

    ![servo](https://user-images.githubusercontent.com/44767760/48037758-ce7f3a80-e1a8-11e8-9cf8-6476d9cdb451.jpg)

 **2.LED malfunctions**

-We faced several issues with the LED whereby it did not light up whenever it was programmed to and at times it was lit up dimly.
+<p align="justify">We faced several issues with the LED whereby it did not light up whenever it was programmed to and at times it was lit up dimly.
 We had to go back to our program to fix the mistakes to ensure that the LED and proximity sensors work together through several troubleshoots.
-For the dim LED, we tested several other LEDs to ensure that it was not a circuit set-up problem.
+For the dim LED, we tested several other LEDs to ensure that it was not a circuit set-up problem.</p>

 **3.Getting the timing right for the servo motor rotations and ensuring that it flows smoothly with all the other processes**

-We faced many problems programming the servo motors to move continously and consecutively, and had to constantly edit our program to fix the issue.
-It was through articles and videos online that we found a way to turn our servo motors using if statements (right) instead of the for loop function (left).
+<p align="justify">We faced many problems programming the servo motors to move continously and consecutively, and had to constantly edit our program to fix the issue.
+It was through articles and videos online that we found a way to turn our servo motors using if statements (right) instead of the for loop function (left). </p>

    ![coding comparison](https://user-images.githubusercontent.com/44767760/48037826-0ab29b00-e1a9-11e8-94ad-a68fc4b47c8b.jpg)